 Capacity: 25,218

 Providence Park is the oldest stadium on this list, having officially opened in 1926.
-The Multnomah Athletic Club played at the facility from the beginning of 1893, and in 1926, the stadium was fully constructed with stands and seating in place.
+It was originally used by the Multnomah Athletic Club, beginning in 1893.
+In 1926, the stadium was fully constructed with stands and seating in place.

 Portland Timbers and Portland Thorns use Providence Park for their home matches in the MLS and NWSL, respectively.